-- You may sign up for Automatic Payment Service (ACH) that
+- You may sign up for Automatic Payment Service on the GMWSS Portal.

 - Questions / comments regarding garbage collection should be directed to City Maintenance at 863-9855.
 Georgetown city residents are required, by a city ordinance, to receive garbage collection from the City of Georgetown Public Works.

-- The Georgetown Residential Fee is $15.00 monthly and is collected by GMWSS and turned over to the City of Georgetown.
+- The Georgetown Residential Fee is $15.00 per month (Residential Rate -1 Herbie,1 Weekly Pickup) and is collected by GMWSS and turned over to the City of Georgetown.